 Yesterday, I couldn’t take my gaze away from the picture: the way her collarbone jutted out of her neck, her fancy hairdo, her signature tight-lipped smirk, the cloudy white of her eye, and the memories came flooding back.
 I met her when she was living in a bombed-out radio station, having been abandoned there by her grandparents when she was only a baby.
 My team and I, we fought hard for those kids, the ones at her orphanage.
 There were feeding programs and medical care, and after a while, construction of a new home, one that had all its walls and a full roof.
 I thought about the day we had the opening ceremony for the new orphanage, the kids cheering excitedly upon sight of their new home, as they clutched their plastic refugee bags stuffed with the little belongings they had.
 I remembered J.’s dress, the green ribbons in her braids, her big eyes taking it all in.
 I remembered fitting her for a new outfit at Christmas, how she’d run her fingers through my hair and marvel, “It soft-o!” under her breath, and how she sat in my lap the last time I saw her with a smile on her face, and when the other kids asked if she was happy, she said, “Yes!
 My ma now come!”
 (Translation: Yes!
 My mother has come!)

 And now, cancer is taking over her eye, and she’s begun losing vision because of it, which tells me it’s getting worse.
-The doctors in Liberia say the eyeball needs to be removed, a prosthetic put in, but they can’t and won’t do the surgeries in Liberia.
+The doctors say the eyeball needs to be removed, a prosthetic put in, but they can’t and won’t do the surgeries there.
 There are too few resources, the risks too high, and the amount of follow-up care she’ll need?
 Unheard of there.
-But if she’s not treated, the cancer will spread, and eventually kill her, a girl of only nine years of age, ten at the most (birth certificates are rare in Liberia, so her true date of birth is unknown).
 She has survived neglect, abandonment, little food, dirty water, inadequate shelter, countless bouts of malaria–and now this.

 Friends, family — we are terrified.
 This is big, and it seems a little crazy, and we have so many questions; so much is unknown.
 Because of her eye, this is a time-sensitive issue, and yet we know things like this can be held up by paperwork and finances, and we are literally starting from the ground up here.
 But as I prayed last night, God reminded me of Jeremiah 6:16, which has long been one of my favorite verses.
 Thus says the Lord: “Stand by the roads, and look, and ask for the ancient paths, where the good way is; and walk in it, and find rest for your souls.”
 The truth is, we still have the opportunity to walk a different road.
 We don’t have the money right now.
 We don’t have any contacts with cancer centers or doctors who would be willing to treat her.
 We have our hands full with Atticus.
 We have no idea where we even begin here.